-A student desiring to withdraw from the college (reduce the total hours carried to zero) must secure the required signatures of approval as indicated on the "Drop/Add/Withdrawal Form" obtained from the Records Office.
+The "Drop/Add/Withdrawal Form" is available from the Records Office.
 The last day to withdraw from the college is listed in the Academic Calendar.
 Students enrolled in Continuing Education special interest courses that are not in sequence with the academic term will be informed of the established withdrawal date during the first class meeting.
 A student withdrawing after the official published withdrawal date will receive an F in the course unless there is documented evidence of extreme personal hardship or such mitigating circumstances as the following: